Sthaynny/test_widget/README.md

 <hr />

-<p align="center"> This app was made for learn and practice fo the framework
+<p align="center"> This app was made for learn and practice of the framework
 </p>

 <div align="center">